Paper Trails

 As a business owner with employees, you will be responsible for two things when it comes to payroll taxes:

-1. deducting a portion of your employees pay to pay the tax liability on their behalf.
+1. First, you must deduct a portion of your employees pay to pay the tax liability on their behalf.
 This includes:

-• federal and state income tax based on your employees W4 form.
+• federal income tax and state income tax (where applicable) based on your employees W-4 form selections,

-• the employee portion of social security and Medicare taxes.
+• the employee portion of Social Security and Medicare taxes, and

 2. paying the company share of payroll taxes on each employee.
 This includes: